Anterior Cruciate Ligament Injury (ACL)

 - Rest—Avoiding activities that cause pain.

-- Ice—Regular icing in first few days may help slow swelling.
+- Ice—In the first few days, icing may help slow swelling.

 - Compression—Compression bandages can provide gentle pressure to help move fluids out of the area.